Simmered shrimp cooked in dashi soy sauce and soaked overnight, this beautiful dish adds bright color and delicious flavor to your Osechi Ryori.

 - Strain the cooking liquid, preferably over coffee filter or super fine mesh strainer, to remove the unwanted protein and fat (the final shrimp will look cleaner and prettier).
 Discard the filter and let the cooking liquid cool.

 - Once the cooking liquid is cool, pour over the shrimp.
 Do not pour the hot cooking liquid on to the shrimp, this will overcook the shrimp.
-Cover and soak for a few hours (at least) or overnight.
+Cover and soak for 4 hours or overnight.

-- Serve it at cold or room temperature for Osechi Ryori, Chirashi Sushi or bento.
-Enjoy it within 3-4 days and make sure to store it in the refrigerator.
+- Serve it at cold or room temperature for Osechi Ryori.